1 How to Install and Configure Oracle RAC on Docker

 Use this procedure to create the second Oracle Real Application Clusters

-(Oracle RAC) container on Docker on docker-host-2
+(Oracle RAC) container on Docker on docker-host-2.

 To use this example on your Docker host, change the values for

-, and --device
+--cpuset-cpu, --memory, and --device

-values to the correct values for your environment.
+--dns values to the correct values for your environment.
 Ensure that the domain

-name servers (DNS) that you specify with --dns
+name servers (DNS) that you specify with --dns can resolve the host names

 and single client access names (SCANs) that you plan to use for Oracle Grid Infrastructure.

-Also, the default Docker container stop uses the SIGTERM
+Also, the default Docker container stop uses the SIGTERM signal to send to

 the container when a container stop command is issued.
 However, the Docker

-signal does not shut down the systemd services inside the
+SIGTERM signal does not shut down the systemd services inside the

 container.
 Oracle Clusterware supports graceful shutdown of a cluster node with a systemd